 But there is something else at work.
 Platform lenders typically offer an easy and transparent online application process and, crucially, a relatively fast yes or no. This suits the way that businesses often have to work.
 They have to respond quickly to situations and can’t afford to spend months negotiating with banks and waiting for a Credit Committee response.

 There have always been specialists in the business finance market, but the rise of platform lending has brought this to the fore.
 Initially, platforms offered mainly term loans, with interest rates based on risk and the amount borrowed.
 Today there are more niches.
-These can be sector-based – for instance property – or focused on ‘special situations’.
-For instance The Route focuses on special situations lending that might fall outside the risk criteria of traditional banks.
-And then there is is specialisation in terms of products.
-For example, platform based invoice trading provide a flexible alternative to offline factoring and invoice discounting providers.
+These can be sector-based – for instance, property – or focused on ‘special situations’.
+For instance, The Route focuses on special situations lending that might fall outside the risk criteria of traditional banks.
+And then there is specialisation in terms of products.
+For example, platform-based invoice trading provides a flexible alternative to offline factoring and invoice discounting providers.

-This diversity is providing businesses with a smorgasboard of options, with financial products available in response to circumstances and need.
+This diversity is providing businesses with a smorgasbord of options, with financial products available in response to circumstances and need.

 The Route expects Alternative Finance to continue to grow market share, not least because the requirements of SMEs can no longer be served by a relatively narrow range of bank providers.